raspberrypilearning/webcomic/en/step_3.md

 In the last step, we got to grips with ```<div>```s and how they can break a website into sections.

 In this step, you're going to change the content of a series of divisions to create a webcomic with captions.

+--- task ---
+Open the ```comic.html``` file to see the starter page.
+--- /task ---

+You'll notice it still has all the header information included in every other HTML document, and the stylesheet refers to ```style.css```.
+This is the **same stylesheet** used on the webpage in the previous step.

+CSS is created to do this on purpose.
+It allows you to style sites once in CSS and replicate that quickly using the classes you have defined across all your HTML pages.
+Handy!

+--- task ---

+--- /task ---

+--- task ---

+--- /task ---

+--- task ---

+--- /task ---

+--- task ---

+--- /task ---